ethanfurman/markdoc/doc/internals/rendering.md

 # Rendering

-This page will describe the process which documents undergo on their way from Markdoc to XHTML.
+This page will describe the process which documents undergo on their way from Markdoc to HTML.

 ## Step 1: Markdown Rendering

-Each page is converted from Markdown to XHTML.
+Each page is converted from Markdown to HTML.
 This uses the Markdown library for Python, which comes with a number of extensions that you can enable in your [configuration](/configuration).
 For example, I like to use the `codehilite`, `def_list` and `headerid` Markdown extensions, but by default Markdoc wikis will not use any.

-The Markdown conversion results in XHTML data which is not tied to a page, so it’s not enough to display to a browser.
+The Markdown conversion results in HTML data which is not tied to a page, so it’s not enough to display to a browser.
 That’s where the templating comes in.

 ## Step 2: Template Rendering

-Markdoc uses [Jinja2][] to render this partial XHTML to full XHTML documents.
+Markdoc uses [Jinja2][] to render this partial HTML to full HTML documents.
 Jinja2 is a fast and flexible templating system for Python; if you are interested in writing your own templates, it would be wise to first consult its official documentation.

   [jinja2]: http://jinja2.pocoo.org